Aeidle/git-demo2/README.md

 Please cite the WLASL paper if it helps your research:

 @inproceedings{li2020word,
-title={Word-level Deep Sign Language Recognition from Video: A New Large-scale Dataset and MethodComparison}, author={Li, Dongxu and Rodriguez, Cristian and Yu, Xin and Li, Hongdong}, booktitle={The IEEE Winter Conference on Applications of Computer Vision}, pages={1459--1469}, year={2020}
+        title={Word-level Deep Sign Language Recognition from Video: A New Large-scale Dataset and Methods Comparison}, author={Li, Dongxu and Rodriguez, Cristian and Yu, Xin and Li, Hongdong}, booktitle={The IEEE Winter Conference on Applications of Computer Vision}, pages={1459--1469},
+        year={2020}
      }

 Please consider citing our work on WLASL.